Scheduled MonumentsEnglandThe site of St Saviour's Abbey, including the remains of an Iron Age farmstead and Faversham Roman villa

 What is The site of St Saviour's Abbey, including the remains of an Iron Age farmstead and Faversham Roman villa?

-St Saviour's Abbey is a site in Faversham, Kent, encompassing the remains of a Benedictine abbey founded in the twelfth century alongside earlier archaeological deposits.
+St Saviour's Abbey is a medieval religious foundation located in Faversham, Kent, England, whose site encompasses evidence of settlement spanning from the Iron Age through the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011804.

 Who is responsible for protecting The site of St Saviour's Abbey, including the remains of an Iron Age farmstead and Faversham Roman villa?